 Lean Daily Improvement helps improve chronic care management enrollment at multiple sites

 Five Indiana Critical Access Hospitals demonstrate competency to receive top lean designation from Purdue

 Multi-specialty healthcare provider establishes protocol to assess opioid prescriptions for older adult patients

 Northeast Indiana primary care applies practice transformation tools to hit MIPS metrics

 Lean Daily Improvement at Southwestern Behavioral Health helps to provide more timely care for patients with personality disorders

 Lean Healthcare Transformation Initiative

-Funding: The program is funded by the Indiana State Office of Rural Health (INSORH) through the Medicare Rural Hospital Flex Grant Program.
+Funding: LHTI is funded by the Indiana State Office of Rural Health (INSORH) Program through the Medicare Rural Hospital Flex Grant Program.